rc1405/Minerva/README.md

 Additional information may be pivoted from the event consoles.
 Such information includes the original event, ASCII payload if available, previous comments and any netflow associated with the session.
 From this menu, the analyst has the same options as the console pages; they can comment, close, escalate or request PCAP for a given event.

+###Event Watchlist:
+This feature allows responders to perform static indicator matching against known malicious indicators.
+Users can input single entries or submit line delimited text files to be added to the watchlist.
+Accepted entries are single IP Addresses, CIDR ranges and Domain name matches.

 ###Event Filters: